TaraRosen/w_nba_metrics/README.md

 So clearly there is a precedent for having sports adjusted to account for the physiological differences in men and women.”¹

-Through his research, B.G. had determined that the average height of the women in the WNBA was 72.57 inches for the 2016–17 season and 79.10 inches for the men in the NBA, a difference of 6.53 inches.
+We had determined that the average height of the women in the WNBA was 72.57 inches for the 2016–17 season and 79.10 inches for the men in the NBA, a difference of 6.53 inches.

 ![Image](rm2.png)

-He went on to further calculate how high the average basketball player can jump by using standing reach, which a HoopsBeast study shows to be 1.33x their normal height, and vertical jump.
+We went on to further calculate how high the average basketball player can jump by using standing reach, which a HoopsBeast study shows to be 1.33x their normal height, and vertical jump.
 Based on these calculations, how high the average NBA or WNBA player can jump would be calculated as follows: